MarginaliaSearch/MarginaliaSearch/doc/sideloading-howto.md

 but luckily they make available data dumps that can be processed and loaded into the search engine through other means.

+## Notes on Docker

+If you're running the system in docker, you'll need to provide the paths to the data in a way where it is available to the docker container.

+Either mount the data into the executor's container, or copy it into e.g. the data directory, which is mounted into the container as `/wmsa/data`.
+For a test deployment, a file placed in `run/data/foo` will be available in the container as `/wmsa/data/foo`.

 ## Sideloading a directory tree

 For relatively small websites, ad-hoc side-loading is available directly from a